-- You may need some time to get used to your new dentures, as it is normal for them to feel unnatural at first.
-Trouble while eating and speaking and denture sores are some of the most common problems.
+• You may need some time to get used to your new dentures, as it is normal for them to feel unnatural at first.
+Trouble eating and speaking, as well as denture sores, are some of the most common problems.

 How should dentures fit in your mouth?
 Here's everything you need to know.